derijkp/scywalker/README.md

 Sample data
 -----------
-You provide sample data to scywalker in the form of a **sample directory**:
+Scywalker works on data coming in the form of a **project** or **sample directory**:
-This is a directory that has (at least) a subdirectory named fastq.
-This fastq directory must contain the fastq files (or softlinks to them) The sample name is determined by the name of the sample directory.
+A **sample directory** is a directory that has (at least) a subdirectory named fastq.
+This fastq directory must contain the fastq files (or softlinks to them).
+The sample name is determined by the name of the sample directory.
 Results of the analysis specific for the sample will be added in this directory

-scywalker can analyse multiple samples in one run by providing it a **project directory**.
+A **project directory** can be used to analyse multiple samples in one run.
 This is a directory (name of the dir determines the name of the run/project) that at least contains a subdirectory named samples.
 This samples subdir contains a sample directory from each sample in the run.
 On analysis of a projectdir, all samples are analysed individually, and files providing comparisons of multiple samples will be made in a subdirectory compar.

 The starting project directory should look thus like: